ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

-network security loss by including stale blocks in the calculation of which chain is the "longest"; that is to say, not just the parent and further ancestors of a block, but also the stale descendants of the block's ancestor (in Ethereum jargon, "uncles") are added to the calculation of which block has the largest total proof of work backing it.
+network security loss by including stale blocks in the calculation of which chain is the "longest"; that is to say, not just the parent and further ancestors of a block, but also the stale descendants of the block's ancestor (in Cloiinkcoin jargon, "uncles") are added to the calculation of which block has the largest total proof of work backing it.
 To solve the second issue of centralization bias, we go beyond the protocol described by Sompolinsky and Zohar, and also provide block